 - 7.1 The Board shall arrange for the yearly audit of Fairholme College Profit and Loss Accounts and Balance Sheet.
-The audit shall be carried out by a person recognised as an auditor and approved by the Board. - 7.2 The Board shall present a Report annually to the Assembly, and shall on a quarterly basis submit a written report of its activities to the Commission of Assembly together with a financial report which will not be required to be audited and which will in the first instance be provided to the Finance and Administration Board.
-It shall however present its audited annual financial statement to the Assembly immediately it is available. - 7.3 The Board shall provide a copy of its Monthly Financial Statement to the Finance and Administration Board immediately it is available.
+The audit shall be carried out by a person recognised as an auditor and approved by the Assembly or its Commission. - 7.2 The Board shall present a Report annually to the Assembly and shall on a quarterly basis, submit a written report of its activities to the Commission of Assembly together with a financial report which will not be required to be audited and which will in the first instance be provided to the Finance and Administration Board.
+It shall however present its audited annual financial statement to the Assembly immediately it is available.